Everywhere you go, you leave an impression. Often, that impression is related to your clothing because it's usually what people see first.

 Use accessories and jewelry to your advantage.
 They easily turn a drab outfit into a stylish one.

 It is still the standard to wear suits for interviewing.
 You just can't go wrong with this traditional business attire!

 Always try and find out a little about the company culture before you arrive for your interview.
 This will confirm not only that you are dressed appropriately, but that you otherwise present yourself well and with confidence.
-Wearing the wrong this can distract an employer from your polished resume and outstanding experience.

 If you can't seem to find enough information to make a confident choice on what to wear, ask the person who contacted you for the interview.
 Knowing ahead of time allows for preparation and should help keep you at ease.